What is Cord Blood?

 Expectant parents can save stem cells from their child’s umbilical cord blood for use in medical transplants.
 The FDA has approved cord blood cell treatment in nearly 80 diseases including blood cancers like leukemia and lymphoma.

 The cells in cord blood include hematopoietic progenitor cells (HPC) and hematopoietic stem cells (HSC), which are also found in bone marrow and peripheral blood.
 Compared to other stem cell sources, cord blood is usually considered the safest option.
 Removing stem cells from the umbilical cord is painless for the mother and completely safe for her child.
 Collected cord blood can be stored successfully for several decades.

 The oldest known cord blood sample is still in perfect condition after 23 years of storage.

-Once removed, cord blood can be used as a treatment for dozens of dangerous conditions.
+Once collected, cord blood can be used as a treatment for dozens of dangerous conditions.
 Doctors receive a stored cord blood sample, called a unit, and administer it to a patient in need of stem cells.
 In current treatments and clinical trials, cord blood cells easily adapt to the host’s body and repair damaged tissue.
 These cells speed up the body’s natural healing process and reinforce the immune system.

-Because of misinformation and misunderstandings about cord blood, many parents and families have mixed feelings about removing stem cells from an umbilical cord.
+Because of misinformation and misunderstandings about cord blood, many parents and families have mixed feelings about collecting stem cells from an umbilical cord.

-During cord blood removal, the umbilical cord is cut and clamped just like in a normal birthing procedure.
-The only difference is that instead of discarding the umbilical cord after birth, medical staff will take the cord to another room and remove leftover blood.
+During cord blood collection, the umbilical cord is cut and clamped just like in a normal birthing procedure.
+The only difference is that instead of discarding the umbilical cord after birth, medical staff will collect the excess blood.
 The child will not lose any stem cells.

-The mother and her child will not experience any pain during cord blood removal as it is no different to them than a normal birth experience.
-The umbilical cord is cut and clamped, just like normal, and then taken into another room.
+The mother and her child will not experience any pain during the cord blood collection as it is no different from a normal birth experience.
+The umbilical cord is cut and clamped, just like normal.
 The mother and her child will experience no difference during or after birth.